CAAPIM/Releases/README.md

 ### Android P Support

 Android P was released August 7, 2018 with new security features.
 We made substantive changes to our Mobile SDK for Android P, and we sent out advanced customer notification so you could prepare for these changes.

-Here's a summary of what you need to know about upgrading to Android P.
+The Mobile SDK supports Android P for:
+- Android native
+- Xamarin-Android

+Cordova is not supported in this release.
+Watch for updates when Apache officially releases support for Android P.

-#### Mobile SDK Changes
+#### Mobile SDK Changes for Android P

 Whether you have an existing Mobile SDK app, or this is your first app, review this section to ensure success with Android P devices.
 Although the changes to Android P were substantial, the changes you need to make are minimal.